ihmcrobotics/ihmc-open-robotics-software/docs/maintainer/Making A Release.md

 ## Releasing
 1. Start release with git flow.
-1. Run `gradle compositeTask -PtaskName=publish -PpublishMode=STABLE`
+1. Run `gradle --console=plain --continue compositeTask -PtaskName=publish -PpublishMode=STABLE`
 1. Verify publish on Bintray, approve it.
 1. If publish fails, increment hotfix digit and try again. (e.g. `0.11.X`)
 1. Tag the release with the version number and a simple annotated message.